bee-san/awesome-hawaiian-language/README.md

 # awesome-hawaiian-language
 Aloha!
 This is just to keep track of language resources :)

+Items with 🐝 emoji are resources I created or contributed to.

 # Call to action

 **I need audio and timed soft subtitles of the Hawaiian language**